ignatiusmb/mauss.dev/content/reviews/yosuga-no-sora.md

 ### Conclusion

 Haruka and Sora are dead, their bodies will never be recovered as they drowned in the lake and no one knows they're there.
-Sora is a physically weak girl and she can't swim as we saw her uses an inflatable swim ring a couple of times previously.
+Sora is a physically weak girl and she can't swim as we saw her use an inflatable swim ring a couple of times.

 Kazuha broke into their house and found Haruka's phone with the final message from Sora, deducing they died in a lover's pact after missing for several days.
-To give everyone else a closure, she used Haruka's phone to send herself a fake message we saw her read previously.
-The fact that the message didn't say anything about their uncle or aunt that has went back to Japan proved that no one else knew about it and Kazuha did in fact send that fake message to herself.
-We also saw that she's the only one that bowed towards the house because she knows they're dead.
+So, to give everyone else a closure, she used Haruka's phone to send herself a fake message we saw her read previously.

+The fact that the message didn't say anything about their uncle or aunt that has went back to Japan proved that it wasn't Haruka who wrote it since he only told Sora and no one else knew about it.
+We also saw that Kazuha is the only one that bowed towards the house because she knows they're dead.

 The bunny at the final scene is just evidence for slow ones like myself to notice.
-That bunny is irreplaceable because it's Sora's final gift from her mother, so there's no way she more than one of it.
+That bunny is an irreplaceable final gift from their mother to Sora, so there's no way she more than one of it.
 The empty train emerging from the darkness points to both of them being "reborn" into an afterlife together.

 > In solitude, where we are least alone

-This was the show's tagline.
+This is the show's tagline.
 Haruka and Sora did in fact went somewhere else, they died in that lake and were reborn to their own place in the magical afterlife, in solitude, where they're least alone and able to share their love without shame or disapproval from others.

 Now, if you'll excuse me, I'm going to find something less depressing to think about...